From Columbine to King Soopers, Colorado mass shootings have long, painful history

 Mission and church: 2007

-A 26-year-old gunman killed four people and injured five others in two separate shootings on Dec.
+A 24-year-old gunman killed four people and injured five others in two separate shootings on Dec.
 9, 2007.
 He first opened fire at Youth with a Mission, a Christian missionary training center in Arvada, from which he had been let go years earlier.
 About 12 hours later, he opened fire at New Life Church, a Colorado Springs megachurch, killing two teenage sisters before being shot by a volunteer security guard.
 He then killed himself.

 Aurora movie theater: 2012

-A 25-year-old shooter opened fire on a packed theater screening the latest Batman movie, killing 12 and injuring 58 on July 20, 2012.
+A 24-year-old shooter opened fire on a packed theater screening the latest Batman movie, killing 12 and injuring 58 on July 20, 2012.
 Twelve others were injured in the ensuing chaos.
 The gunman surrendered to police and was later convicted and sentenced to more than 3,000 years in prison.
 At the time, the Aurora theater shooting had the largest number of casualties of any mass shooting; it has now been surpassed by the 2016 Orlando nightclub shooting and the 2017 Las Vegas shooting at a country music festival.

 Planned Parenthood: 2015

-Note: An earlier version of this report had incorrect ages for the shooters in the 2007 and 2012 attacks.